 Should you have any questions:

-- on how the tool works, please consult the user manual
+• on how the tool works, please consult the help page

-Once your PhD student completed the annual report, you will be requested by email to connect to the online tool to review the information provided and complete your progress evaluation.
+Once your doctoral candidate completed the annual report, you will be requested by email to connect to the online tool to review the information provided and complete your progress evaluation.

-Please note that the content you fill in is not confidential and will be available to all parties at the time of the annual report meeting and once the process is completed.
+Please note that the content you fill in is not confidential and will be available to all parties after the independent self-assessment and once the process is completed.

-You will then be asked by email to arrange a face-to-face meeting with your PhD student (and the co-director if applicable) to review the information, discuss goals achieved and planned, and evaluate overall progress.
+You will then be asked by email to arrange a face-to-face meeting with your doctoral candidate (and the co-director if applicable) to review the information, discuss goals achieved and planned, and evaluate overall progress.

 During this collaborative review, you, as thesis director, will be able to access the content to be edited and completed.